bberka/Metran/README.md

         Console.WriteLine($"Could not acquire all locks for users: {string.Join(", ", userIds)}.
 Some users are busy.");
         // At this point, you might inform the user, log, or implement a retry mechanism.
         // For example, if you wanted to wait for the *specific* IDs that were busy,
-        // you would need to iterate through them and call individual `SafeWaitAsync` on each.
+        // you would need to retrieve them individually using Container.GetOrAddTransaction()
+        // and then call individual `SafeWaitAsync` on each, or implement a loop that retries
-        // Or, if this operation is critical, you might retry `TryAddTransactionList` after a delay.
+        // `TryAddTransactionList` after a delay.
     }
 }
 ```

 **`WaitAllAsync` and `SafeWaitAllAsync` parameters:**

-- `waitDelayMiliseconds` (default: 100): The delay between checks for all transactions' completion.
+-   `waitDelayMiliseconds` (default: 100): The delay in milliseconds between checks for the transactions' completion.
-- `timeoutMiliseconds` (default: 10000): The maximum time to wait before throwing a `TimeoutException` (for `WaitAllAsync`) or returning `false` (for `SafeWaitAllAsync`).
+-   `timeoutMiliseconds` (default: 10000): The maximum time in milliseconds to wait before throwing a `TimeoutException` (for `WaitAllAsync`) or returning `false` (for `SafeWaitAllAsync`).
-- `cancellationToken` (default: `CancellationToken.None`): A cancellation token to abort the wait operation.
+-   `cancellationToken` (default: `CancellationToken.None`): A `CancellationToken` to cancel the wait operation.

 ---

 # Changelog

-## v2.1
+## v3.0 (Breaking Changes)

+-   **Removed `ForceAddTransaction(T transactionIdentity)`:** This method was removed as its behavior of overwriting existing transactions did not align with the library's goal of managing unique concurrent locks.
+-   **Renamed `ThrowOrAddTransaction` to `AddTransaction`:** This change makes `AddTransaction` the primary method for adding a single transaction, explicitly throwing an `InvalidOperationException` if a conflict occurs.
+-   **Renamed `ForceAddTransactionList` to `AddTransactionList`:** This change makes `AddTransactionList` the primary method for atomically adding a batch of transactions, throwing an `InvalidOperationException` if any conflict occurs within the batch.
+-   **Corrected `HasTransaction` implementation:** Removed unnecessary `lock` keyword, as `ConcurrentDictionary.ContainsKey` is already thread-safe.
+-   **Enhanced XML Documentation:** Added comprehensive XML documentation to all public methods and classes for improved clarity and IntelliSense support.
+-   **Refined internal `TryAddTransaction` and `AddTransaction` logic:** Utilized `ConcurrentDictionary.TryAdd` more directly for atomic operations where applicable.
+-   **Minor `MetranTransactionList.TryAddTransactionList` refinement:** Added an early exit check for null or empty `transactionIdentityList`.
 -   **Added asynchronous waiting capabilities:**
   -   `MetranTransaction<T>.WaitAsync()`: Waits for a single transaction to complete, throwing a `TimeoutException` on timeout.
   -   `MetranTransaction<T>.SafeWaitAsync()`: Waits for a single transaction to complete, returning `false` on timeout instead of throwing an exception.
   -   `MetranTransactionList<T>.WaitAllAsync()`: Waits for all transactions in the list to complete, throwing a `TimeoutException` on timeout.
   -   `MetranTransactionList<T>.SafeWaitAllAsync()`: Waits for all transactions in the list to complete, returning `false` on timeout instead of throwing an exception.
 -   **Improved `MetranTransactionList` performance and consistency:** Now uses `HashSet<MetranTransaction<T>>` internally for storing the list of transactions, providing efficient lookups and set operations.

 ## v2.0

 -   Removed retry functions; retry logic should be handled by the consuming application.
 -   Deleted `BeginTransaction` methods.
 -   Added `TryAddTransaction` and `TryAddTransactionList` methods for non-blocking transaction creation.
 -   Added more methods to `MetranContainer` for greater flexibility in transaction management.